Los Angeles Gun Crime Lawyers

 - An individual with two or more convictions under California's law against brandishing a weapon, Penal Code 417.

-- Individuals convicted of certain misdemeanor offenses, like a charge of Child Endangerment (California Penal Code 273).
+- Individuals convicted of certain misdemeanor offenses, like a charge of child endangerment (California Penal Code 273).

 - Any person who suffers from mental illness.